WhySamC/whysamc.github.io/_posts/2018-04-21-ccna-cyberops.md

 ---
+layout: post
 title: Cisco CCNA CyberOps Scholarship - A Review
-layout: post
+published: true
 ---
-> What’s better than getting professional certifications? – Getting it for free!

 I obtained the CCNA CyberOps certification in Jan 2018.
 Here’s what I think about it.

+> What’s better than getting professional certifications? – Getting it for free!

 ## What’s CyberOps?
 Cisco introduced a $10 million scholarship late 2016 to solve the cybersecurity talent shortage – specially Tier 1 security analysts performing grunt work in a SOC (Security Operations Centre).
 This Cyber Operations Certification [Cyber Operations Certification][1] was tailored for SOC work and the scholarship was Cisco’s method of beta testing the course (and putting Cisco products in our heads).
 The course is made up of 2 modules & Exams – Cybersecurity Fundamentals (SECFND) & Cybersecurity Operations (SECOPS)